cisco-ce/roomos.cisco.com/doc/MTR/MTROnBoarding.md

 **NOTE:** Read the [Requirements article](https://roomos.cisco.com/doc/MTR/Requirements) before onboarding a Cisco collaboration device.
 When you have a device with a Room Navigator, you need to register both the device and the Room Navigator.
 If you are prevented from signing in on your Room Navigator, check your Device settings in Intune, before signing in again.
 Read [this article](https://roomos.cisco.com/doc/MTR/Requirements#microsoft-authentication-and-intune) for more information on Microsoft authentication and Intune.

+## Onboarding from the setup wizard

+Onboarding a device is part of the setup wizard flow.
+To learn how to onboard a device using the public API, scroll down to the bottom of this page.

 1. Select the **Language** for the device and tap the **Start** button.
 If your device is running an older software version, tap **Try the new onboarding**.

 <img src="/doc/images/MTR/Onboarding2.jpg" style="width: 600px" />